Key takeaways

 Cometa agrees.
 “In practice, I find a large majority of patients tolerate Repatha without limiting side effects; however, every individual’s comorbidities must be taken into account when choosing Repatha or any other medication.”

-If you have further questions about taking Repatha, and any possible side effects, please reach out to your healthcare provider.
+If you have any further questions about taking Repatha or its possible side effects, please reach out to your healthcare provider.